CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/config.md

 ### Cortex Backend Storage

-* Set `spark.cortex.client.storage.impl` to set the client implementation you will be using <!-- TODO: config not in table -->
+* Set `spark.cortex.client.storage.impl` to set the client implementation you are  using. <!-- TODO: config not in table -->
-* If using the local Remote Storage client implementation, then set `spark.cortex.storage.storageType` to `file` and update `spark.cortex.storage.file.baseDir` to the base directory in the local filesystem.
-You can optionally configure the bucket names (local file path) used
+* If using the local remote storage client implementation, then set `spark.cortex.storage.storageType` to `file` and update `spark.cortex.storage.file.baseDir` to the base directory in the local filesystem.
+You can optionally configure the bucket names to refer to a specific file path:
   - `spark.cortex.storage.bucket.managedContent`
   - `spark.cortex.storage.bucket.profiles`
   - `spark.cortex.storage.bucket.amp`
-  * If using the default (in-cluster) Remote Storage Client implementation, then configuration options for remote storage will be provided by the cluster and **need not be set**.
+  * If using the default (in-cluster) remote storage client implementation, then configuration options for remote storage are provided by the cluster and **need not be set**.
 Configuration options prefixed with `spark.cortex.storage` can override values provided by the client implementation.

-Hierarchy for loading Storage Configuration options (least to most priority)
+The hierarchy for loading Storage Configuration options (least to most priority)
-* Values provided by Storage Client Implementation
+* Values provided by the storage client implementation
-* Spark Configuration Properties
+* Spark configuration properties
-* Environment Variables (see table below)
+* Environment variables (see table below)
-* Programmatic Configuration Overrides
+* Programmatic configuration overrides

-Example: If a user has a Spark Configuration file with the following options and no configuration options are set programmatically.
+**Example**: Assume a user has a Spark configuration file with the following options, and no configuration options are set programmatically:
 ```json
 {
   "spark.cortex.client.storage.impl": "com.c12e.cortex.profiles.client.InternalRemoteStorageClient",